outsideopen/tnnlr/readme.md

 If you haven't already, generate an SSH key (`ssh-keygen`) and copy it to the server (`ssh-copy-id`).
 Ensure that curl, autossh, and screen are installed (`sudo apt-get install curl autossh screen`).

-Copy the client script (`curl -s server:5000/tnnlr.sh`) into the directory of your choice, make it executable (`chmod +x tnnlr.sh`) and add it to your crontab like so:
+Copy the client script (`curl -s server:5000/tnnlr.sh > tnnlr.sh`) into the directory of your choice, make it executable (`chmod +x tnnlr.sh`) and add it to your crontab like so:

     */5 * * * * /path/to/script/tnnlr.sh